mattiaswickberg/Personal_AI_interface/README.md

 I'm not a developer!
 This is crude, simple and no security measures have been taken with this so far.

+Functionality:
+- Create and save configurations to be used in chat.
+Name, System prompt, temperature and top_p available for config.
+- Automatically saves a summary upon clicking end session
+- Looks at last summary when loading page and starts session by asking about last one.

 To be added:
 - Add configuration to chat history
-- Add automatic summary of chat sessions.
-- Add behaviour: Refer back to previous session upon starting a new session.
-- Add support for otehr AI models.
+- Add support for other AI models.
+- Add possible behaviours on startup to configuration
+- Add global configurations available to all accounts
+- Fix aesthetics
+- Add markdown support